bhaveshk22/Text_Summarizer/README.md

 - **Summary Generation**: In this stage, the model is used to generate summaries for new input text.

 ## Model
 The project uses the Google Pegasus model, which is a state-of-the-art model for text summarization.
 Pegasus is a pre-trained transformer model that is fine-tuned for summarization tasks.
+It is designed to generate high-quality summaries that are coherent, fluent, and informative.

 ## Trained on SAMSUM Corpus
-The project is trained on the SAMSUM corpus.
+The project is trained on the SAMSUM corpus, which is a dataset of human-written conversations between two speakers.
 The corpus contains 16,336 dialogues and 347,791 utterances.
+The dataset is used to train the Pegasus model for summarization tasks.

 ## Evaluation Metrics
 The project uses ROUGE as an evaluation metric to measure the quality of the summaries.
-It includes ROUGE-1, ROUGE-2, ROUGE-L, and ROUGE-Lsum.
+ROUGE is a set of metrics that measure the overlap between the generated summary and the reference summary.
+It includes ROUGE-1, ROUGE-2, and ROUGE-L, which measure the overlap of unigrams, bigrams, and longest common subsequences, respectively.

 ## Deployed via Flask
 The project is deployed via Flask, which is a lightweight web framework for building web applications in Python.
-Flask provides a simple and flexible way to expose the summarizer as a web service.
+Flask provides a simple and flexible way to expose the summarizer as a web service, allowing users to input text and receive a summary as a response.